Pre-prototype · Demonstrated in simulation

 Interventional Radiologists

-Clinical validation of the workflow and the value of real-time directional guidance at the point of commitment.
+Clinical perspective on the workflow and the value of real-time guidance at the point of commitment.

 Device Manufacturers